Skip to main content

 Along with therapeutic activities, Oxbow Academy students complete an academic core curriculum that includes English, History, Math, Foreign Language, Art and Science.
 Oxbow Academy is licensed by the State of Utah and meets or exceeds state therapeutic and academic requirements.
 State of the art security is combined with a home-like setting where students study, work and play.

-Oxbow’s management team brings more than two decades of experience helping troubled youth with six of those years specializing in the treatment of sexual misconduct.
-The school operates as a seperate campus of Discovery Academy, noted for its excellence as a therapeutic boarding school.
+Oxbow’s management team brings more than two decades of experience helping troubled youth, specializing in the treatment of sexual misconduct.
+The school is noted for its excellence as an international boarding school.

 The Oxbow model is designed to bring boys and their families from fear and hiding to disclosure, treatment, and hope.
-Click on the Oxbow Academy link for mor information.
+Click on the Oxbow Academy link for more information.

 Comments